pingidentity/pf-authn-js-widget/README.md

 Click the start SSO link on the IdP Connection in PingFederate or start an OAuth flow from OAuth playground, which will redirect to the widget.

-    A 'flowId' value is required for the widget to interact with PingFederate, which is created when PingFederate redirects to the widget.
+Note: A 'flowId' value is required for the widget to interact with PingFederate, which is created when PingFederate redirects to the widget.

 ## Option 2: Adding the Widget as a Node Module